noahgrant/resourcerer/README.md

 1. With the executor function now inlined in your component, be extra careful to avoid this anti-pattern:

-    ```
+    ```js
     function MyComponent({start_time, ...props}) {
       var {todosCollection} = useResources((_props, {TODOS}) => ({[TODOS]: {data: {start_time}}}), props);

       // ...
     ```

-    The subtle problem with the above is that the `start_time` executor function parameter is relying on a value in the function component closure instead of the generic props object; `props` passed to the executor function can be current or previous but are not the same as what is in the closure, which will always be current.
+    The subtle problem with the above is that the `start_time` executor function parameter is relying on a value in the function component closure instead of the `_props` parameter object; props passed to the executor function can be current or previous but are not the same as what is in the closure, which will always be current.
 This will lead to confusing bugs, so instead either read directly from the props parameter passed to the executor function:

-    ```
+    ```js
     function MyComponent(props) {
       var {todosCollection} = useResources(({start_time}, {TODOS}) => ({[TODOS]: {data: {start_time}}}), props);

       // ...
     ```

-     or define your executor function outside of the component scope:
+     or define your executor function outside of the component scope, as we've done throughout this tutorial (now you know why!):

-     ```
+     ```js
      const getResources = ({start_time}, {TODOS}) => ({[TODOS]: {data: {start_time}}});

      function MyComponent(props) {